Transfinite Topological Dynamics: Transfinite dynamical systems

 Let us indicate by $\{f_n\}_{n\in\mathbb{N}}$ and $f$, respectively, a finitely convergent sequence of self-maps of $X$ and its pointwise limit.
 For every point $x\in X$, we denote by $\mathcal{O}_{f_n}(x)$ the $f_n$-orbit of $x$, that is: We will write simply $\mathcal{O}_n(x)$ instead of $\mathcal{O}_{f_n}(x)$ if the sequence of maps is clear from the context.
 Moreover, we denote by $\mathcal{O}_f(x)$ (or simply by $\mathcal{O}(x)$ if the limit map is clear from the context) the $f$-orbit of $x$, that is the set $\{f(x),f^2(x),\dots\}$.
 When considering an invertible map $h$, we will use the symbol $\mathcal{O}_h^{\mathbb{Z}}(x)$ (or simply $\mathcal{O}^{\mathbb{Z}}(x)$ if the map is clear from the context) to indicate the full backward and forward orbit:

 Our aim is to extract $n$-asymptotic dynamics from the sequence $\{\left(X,f_n \right)\}_{n\in\mathbb{N}}$.
 This will lead to the definition of a \textit{transfinite dynamical system}, that we will indicate by $\left(X,\{f\}\right)$.
 For this, we need first to introduce some technical tools of order-theoretic nature.
-This is done in the following definitions and lemmas.

 \begin{defi} We recall here some elementary set-theoretic concepts.
 Let $\{S_n\}_{n\in\mathbb{N}}$ be a sequence of sets.
 The set-theoretic limit inferior ($\liminf$) and limit superior ($\limsup$) of the sequence are defined as follows: